snlabs-tech/SN-Rating-Model/docs/5_Rating_Outlook_Workflow.md

 Interpretation:

-- If the sovereign rating is stronger than the issuer’s hardstop rating, the issuer outlook aligns to the sovereign outlook.
+- If the sovereign cap is binding and the **issuer’s hardstop rating is stronger than the sovereign rating**, the issuer’s outlook is **capped at the sovereign outlook** (the final outlook equals `sovereign_outlook`).

-- If sovereign and issuer ratings are equal, the model takes the **more conservative outlook** between:
+- If the sovereign cap is binding and the **sovereign and issuer hardstop ratings are equal**, the model takes the **more conservative (more negative) outlook** between:
   - `hardstop_outlook`
   - `sovereign_outlook`

-- If the sovereign rating is weaker than the issuer’s hardstop rating, the outlook remains driven by the issuer’s distress logic.
+- If the sovereign cap is binding and the **sovereign rating is weaker than the issuer’s hardstop rating**, or if the cap is not binding / sovereign outlook is invalid, the final outlook **remains driven by the issuer’s distress logic** (`hardstop_outlook`).
 ---

 ### 2.4 AAA Guardrail